danboykis/monads-in-clojure/README.md

-The tutorial was published on a blog hosted at [onclojure.com](http://onclojure.com), which seems to have disappeared in the meantime. @danboykis recovered it from [archive.org](http://archive.org/) and reformatted it in Markdown, ready for reading right here on GitHub.
+The tutorial was published on a blog hosted at [onclojure.com](http://onclojure.com), which seems to have disappeared in the meantime.
+[Dan Boykis](http://github.com/danboykis) recovered it from [archive.org](http://archive.org/) and reformatted it in Markdown, ready for reading right here on GitHub.
 For now this repository contains just this copy of the original tutorial, but I may